Tekkaman Blade: Tekkaman Blade

-Meanwhile, Earth's belligerent military leader, General Colbert, becomes obsessed with acquiring the Tekkaman armor for his own use.
+Meanwhile, Earth's ambitious military leader, General Colbert, becomes obsessed with acquiring the Tekkaman armor for his own use.
 He attempts to attack the Space Knight's base during an emergency, but is forced to withdraw by order of Earth's president.
 He later sends in the spy Balzac Asimov, posing as a journalist, to infiltrate the Space Knights.
 Balzac acquires data on the Tekkaman armor system and Earth's military create their own Tekkamen armor, which are worn by Balzac and Noal.
 Eventually, General Colbert is killed by Blade when he tries to use a weapon that would harm both the Radam and mankind.

-Four more Tekkamen — Tekkaman Lance (Molotov), Tekkaman Axe (Goddard), Tekkaman Sword (Hun-Ri) and Tekkaman Evil (Takaya's twin brother Shinya) — arrive on Earth to challenge Blade.
+Four more Tekkamen – Tekkaman Lance (Molotov), Tekkaman Axe (Goddard), Tekkaman Sword (Hun-Ri) and Tekkaman Evil (Takaya's twin brother Shinya) – arrive on Earth to challenge Blade.
 Tekkaman Rapier (Takaya's younger sister Miyuki) also arrives on Earth, but like Blade she is not under the Radam's control.
 Evil, Lance, Axe, and Sword attack the Space Knights' base and attempt to kill Rapier.
 Although outnumbered, Rapier self-destructs in an attempt to destroy the four Tekkamen.
 Blade manages to kill Lance and Axe and he later gains the power to attain Blaster Tekkaman mode, although he loses more of his memories whenever he uses it.
 Evil is given the same ability as the last line of defense for the Radam's leader, Tekkaman Omega.

 At the end of the war, Blade and Evil meet for the last time, where Blade kills Evil after a long fight.
 As he dies, Evil is freed from the Radam's mind control.
 Balzac kills Sword and they both burn up in Earth's atmosphere.

 Blade takes Pegas to the Moon, where he confronts Omega, who reveals that he is Takaya's older brother Kengo.
 Omega launches the repaired Radam spaceship and heads for Earth.
 Blade attacks Omega, who easily defeats him.
-Omega is about to kill Blade when Pegas steps in front of the killing blow and sacrifices itself.
+Omega is about to kill Blade when Pegas steps in front of the killing blow and sacrifices himself.
 Pegas' destruction enrages Blade and causes him to transform into Blaster Tekkaman mode for the last time.
 Blade kills Omega and causes the Radam spaceship to explode.
 The remnants of the Radam spaceship fall to Earth along with Blade, now stripped of his armor.
 As a result, Blade is left reliant on a wheelchair and is completely amnesiac, cared for by Aki.